Authentication

 Some services require or support authentication, such as the webinterface, OpenVPN, etc. These may allow one or more connectors.

-Services within OPNsense can use different authentication methods, for which connections can be configured in OPNSenseAuthIAuthConnector
+Services within OPNsense can use different authentication methods, for which connections can be configured in

-, which comes with some simple to use handles.
+All of these methods use the same api defined in OPNSenseAuthIAuthConnector, which comes with some simple to use handles.

-it is considered a viable authentication option
+If a class in OPNSenseAuth implements IAuthConnector it is considered a viable authentication option

-for the authenticator factory named AuthenticationFactory
+for the authenticator factory named AuthenticationFactory.

 The factory provides a layer of abstraction around the different authentication concepts, for example a server defined in